ML-flash/Night_Watcher/README.md

 # Night_watcher Intelligence Gathering System

 A framework for monitoring and analyzing political media to detect authoritarian patterns and threats to democracy.
+It also provides a streamlined workflow for analyzing news and identifying authoritarian patterns with enhanced memory capabilities.

+## Overview

+Night_watcher collects articles from news sources, analyzes them for manipulation techniques and authoritarian indicators, and builds a knowledge base of patterns over time.

 ## 🚀 Quick Start (5 minutes)